Subjective Equilibria under Beliefs of Exogenous Uncertainty for Dynamic Games: Conclusion

 \section{Conclusion}

 We presented a generalization of the concept of price-taking equilibrium to general stochastic dynamic games, called SEBEU.
 At an SEBEU, players optimize their long-term cost with respect to their beliefs of exogenous uncertainty in the environment variables while their beliefs being consistent with the true distribution of the environment variables.
 We established general existence of SEBEU in mixed and behavior strategies when all state, control, disturbance, and environment variables belong to compact metric spaces.
-In the linear-quadratic case, we derived explicit conditions for the existence of SEBEU in pure strategies.
-In both cases, we showed the near person-by-person optimality of SEBEU in large games with small players.
+We showed the near person-by-person optimality of SEBEU in large games with small players.
 Devising learning methods that lead to SEBEU in stochastic dynamic games remains as a significant future research topic.